coltenwebb/lex-fridman-library/readme.md

 This is a library of book recommendations of all guests of the Lex Fridman Podcast

+The books for episodes 46 thru 161 were found on [lexfridmanlibrary.com](https://www.lexfridmanlibrary.com/).
+Those links are made with amazon affiliates program.
+Please make pull requests for new episodes; feel free to add your own affiliate links, as long as the links work.

 ## #161 - Jason Calacanis - Startups, Angel Investing, Capitalism, and Friendship

 * [The Purpose Driven Church](https://amzn.to/3bqLufE)